 So who can pitch?
 Anyone.
 You just need a project or great idea.
 It can be a free service, social enterprise, workshop or a way of improving your local landscape.
 Educational, artistic, inspirational, purely functional or just desperately needed.

 As long as your project is charitable in some way and benefits the people in the community of Brighton & Hove, you can apply.

-We pick four different projects for each event, so if you want a chance to be part of our next soup submit your project below, by 10 May 2021.
+We pick four different projects for each event, so if you want a chance to be part of our next soup submit your project below.

 We only have 4 people pitching at each event.
 They are chosen by a project selection committee who meet up 3 weeks before the event to discuss your submissions and make their decision.
 We like there to be a variety of projects on the night: small, big, local, new, ongoing, etc… But ultimately it is down to the committee and which ideas appeal the most.

 You will be informed shortly after if you have been successful or not.
 If you are not selected for a particular event, you are always welcome to submit again for any following ones.